CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 ...CHEESE 'béchamel' sauce:

-.
-Afterwards, add the Dijon, seasonings and 3/4 of the blended of cheeses.
+7. Add the Dijon mustard, seasonings and the blend of cheeses.
 Stir to combine.

-.
-Remember, right before getting ready to serve this warm sauce, don't forget to whisk it randomly in order to avoid a undesirable thick forming surface.
+Note: Remember that before getting ready to use this warm sauce, don't forget to whisk it randomly in order to avoid a undesirable thick forming surface.

 ...ASSEMBLY of Endive wrap-rolls: